Chapter 01 — The Overview

 Pre-Shipment Inspection

-All vehicles must undergo a mandatory roadworthiness inspection in the country of origin by a KEBS-appointed agent such as JEVIC (Japan) or QISJ (UK).
-Missing this incurs a 20% penalty.
+All vehicles must undergo a mandatory roadworthiness inspection by a KEBS-appointed agent before shipment.
+For Japan, the approved agent is JEVIC (Japan Export Vehicle Inspection Center).
+For UAE and South Africa, QISJ is the designated agent.
+Missing this inspection incurs a 20% penalty on duty.

 Emissions & Safety Standards